Economics A-level

 How will I be assessed?

-The end of course assessment structure is simple and straight-forward with no coursework, just three two-hour examinations at the end of the course for each of the three components.
+There is no summative assessment until at the end of the course which is in the 2nd year.
+The end of course assessment structure is simple and straight forward with no coursework, just three two-hour examinations at the end of the course for each of the two components, that is Microeconomics and Macroeconomics.
+The third exam paper is a mixture of both Microeconomics and Macroeconomics.

-You will also have formative assessments throughout the year to check knowledge, skills and application.
+However, you will have formative assessments throughout the year to check knowledge, skills and application.

 Any trips?

-We plan to take our students to visit The Houses of Parliament and the Bank of England.
-We also take our students to visit the Royal Mint in Wales and there after a visit at St Fagans National Museum of History.
-These are subject to the health situation.
+We plan to take our students to visit the Royal Mint in Wales and thereafter for a visit to St Fagans National Museum of History.
+We also work in close collaboration with the University of the West England and the Bank of England who present talks and lectures on various topics.
 There is a cost for these trips which will be communicated later at the beginning of the first term.

 Are there any costs involved?

 All course Textbooks are provided by the College.
-However you should expect some small costs in the year for course booklets and stationery but this should not exceed £10.
+However, you should expect some small costs in the year for course booklets and stationery but this should not exceed £15-£20.

 FAQs